 Although it never hurts to ask for advice from someone within your network, don’t take advantage of the connection.
 For example, when a legal issue arises with the business, don’t hesitate to ask an attorney in this group for advice.
 However, if it appears they can be of help, make an appointment and pay them for their time and knowledge.
 They worked hard to attain their status within their field and should be rewarded for such, even by those who are acquaintances or friends.
 Taking advantage of the relationship will have those in the network avoiding you in the future.
 This will hurt your business in numerous ways.
 When you work with the connections to benefit both parties, they remember this and will be more willing to recommend your organization in the future.

 One way to get your name out to the public and grow business is to partner with a local nonprofit organization.
 Offer to sponsor an event they are hosting, carry their marketing materials in your business, and provide print materials for them to share with supporters.
 There are other ways to help the organization.
 Provide report covers for a meeting they are holding for donors or potential sponsors to learn more about what they do and why their cause is important.

 People love to support those who believe in the same causes they do.
 The donors will patronize the business to ensure the support for the nonprofit continues.
-This is an easy way to benefit your organization while helping a nonprofit in need.
+This is an easy way to benefit your organization while helping a Starting a nonprofit association in need.
 As a result, everyone wins.
 Furthermore, these individuals are more likely to share your business with others when they are in need of a product or service you offer.
 Keep this in mind and choose a nonprofit that is important to you because you’ll find you want to do more to help the organization and reap benefits at the same time.

 Establish a solid network made up of many individuals.
 When you do so, you learn from these individuals and they learn from you.
 The relationship becomes mutually beneficial.
 This is a powerful tool for any business owner and one that will help the business grow in ways previously believed to be impossible.